MoJoMoon/Data-Analysis-on-the-Heros-Journey-in-Film/README.md

 ### Future Works

 * Gather more data on Monomyth films
-* Reseach other trends found within the storylines of successful franchise films
+* Research other trends found within the storylines of successful franchise films